wuct/raspicam-live/README.md

 	SERVER_URL=http://example.com node client/client

 In addition, this command accepts two arguments: test-mode flag and timelapse (default to 150 ms).
-A client will emit the image files in the `client/lib` folder instead of taking pictures from a raspicam.
+By enabling test mode, a client will emit the image files in the `client/lib` folder instead of taking pictures from a raspicam.
 It's useful when you want to test a server without a rapicam.

 	# To take photos every 1000 ms
 	node client/client 1000